 \subsubsection{Data-generating Mechanisms}

-The data generating mechanisms in this simulation was chosen to closely mimic the data observed in the motivating study, and do not represent either the proposed or reference models.
-Firstly, 100 subjects are randomly assigned with probability 0.5 to either the unexposed or exposed groups.
-The outcome is measured at seven time points denoted $t_1, t_2, \ldots, t_7$, such that $t_k = k-1$ for $k = 1, 2, \ldots, 7$.
+The data generating mechanisms in this simulation were chosen to closely mimic the data observed in the motivating study, rather than representing either the proposed or reference models.
+For this simulation, 100 subjects were randomly assigned with a 0.5 probability to either the unexposed or exposed groups.
+Outcomes were measured at seven time points, $t_1, t_2, \ldots, t_7$, where $t_k = k-1$ for $k = 1, 2, \ldots, 7$.